What Is a Fresh Air Intake in HVAC and Do All Systems Have Them?

 Do All HVAC Systems Have a Fresh Air Intake?

 Most modern HVAC systems have fresh air intake capacity, but some are more limited than others.
 For example, your HVAC system might have one fresh air vent while other, newer models have many.
 The amount of fresh air moving through your system depends on the age and size of your home and its AC system.
-Newer homes have less cracks and gaps for natural air to sneak through, so they require additional fresh air intake vents.
+Newer homes have fewer cracks and gaps for natural air to sneak through, so they require additional fresh air intake vents.

 Benefits of a Fresh Air Intake in HVAC Systems